Askannz/optimus-manager/README.md

 **Only Archlinux (plus derivatives like Manjaro) is supported for now.**
 Only Xorg sessions are supported (no Wayland).

 Supported display managers are : SDDM, LightDM, GDM.
-The program may still work with others but you have to configure them manually (see [this section](#my-display-manager-is-not-sddm-lightdm-nor-sddm)).
+The program *might* still work with others but you have to configure them manually (see [this section](#my-display-manager-is-not-sddm-lightdm-nor-sddm)).

 The "why"
 ----------